laxmankrishnamurti/System-Design/Frontend System Design/Module-01(Architecture)/Lecture-02.md

 - one note (microsoft)
 - jamboard (Google)

-<code>My observation ===> _System Design is an eventual process that we learn by facing real world challenges.
+<code>My observation ===> _System Design is an eventual process which we learn by facing real world challenges.
 It's not like a static concepts that i'm learning right now but it is more than that._</code>